MASCOT Family Role

 AS ADULTS – THEY:

-• are driven to develop ‘better’ lifestyle than family, make lots of money, master a profession, totally invested in getting & keeping success at all cost, have lots of positive hero responsibilityattention but don’t believe or value it
+hero responsibility • are driven to develop ‘better’ lifestyle than family, make lots of money, master a profession, totally invested in getting & keeping success at all cost, have lots of positive attention but don’t believe or value it

 • marry an alcoholic or other ‘problem’ type they can continue to focus on & fix, in lieu of parent